Finding real value in information technology.

 1999

-Speech synthesizer Mikropuhe’s latest version uses SAPI for the program interface, which allows for the use of the synthesizer with multiple Windows programs.
+Speech synthesiser Mikropuhe’s latest version uses SAPI for the program interface, which allows for the use of the synthesiser with multiple Windows programs.

 2001